technologies-of-history/spring-2026/content/docs/assignments/digitaltools4.md

 {{< iframe url="https://projectmirador.org/embed/?iiif-content=https://mss-cat.trin.cam.ac.uk/Manuscript/O.8.35/manifest.json" >}}

-## Step 1: Document Analysis:
+## Step 1: Select a recipe to transcribe

-1. What about the format of the document would you like to make legible in a digital representation?
-Does your chosen document have a front and back?
-Paragraphs or lines of poetry?
-Dialogue?
-Lists?
-Images?
+1. Click through the images of TCC MS O.8.35 and select a single page of text to transcribe.
-2. What are the elements (content) of the text that you'd like to make legible as data?
-Are there different languages?
-Bold text?
-Emphasized text?
-Place names or people's names?
-You can refer to the glossary of official TEI elements [here](https://tei-c.org/release/doc/tei-p5-doc/en/html/REF-ELEMENTS.html), or you can review the basic TEI tags in the [Basic Tagging tutorial](https://www.wwp.northeastern.edu/outreach/seminars/_current/presentations/basic_encoding/basic_encoding_tutorial_00.xhtml) from the Women Writer's Project.
+2. You can refer to the glossary of official TEI elements [here](https://tei-c.org/release/doc/tei-p5-doc/en/html/REF-ELEMENTS.html), or you can review the basic TEI tags in the [Basic Tagging tutorial](https://www.wwp.northeastern.edu/outreach/seminars/_current/presentations/basic_encoding/basic_encoding_tutorial_00.xhtml) from the Women Writer's Project.

 3. Write your TEI schema so that you have a root and elements nested within that root, i.e. `<div>`, `<head>`, `<text>`, `<image>`, `<persName>`, etc.
 Strive for at least 5 different elements or attributes that capture the basic structure and content of the text.